oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

 - Your security strategy may determine which namespace strategy you should choose, see [Choose a security strategy]({{<relref "/userguide/managing-operators/preparation#choose-a-security-strategy">}}).
-- As has already been noted previously, two operators cannot manage domains that are in the same namespace.
+- As has been noted previously, two operators cannot manage domains that are in the same namespace.
-  If two operators are configured to manage the same namespace, then their behavior is undefined but it is likely that the second operator install will deploy a `FAILED` Helm release and generate an error similar to `Error: release op2 failed: rolebindings.rbac.authorization.k8s.io "weblogic-operator-rolebinding-namespace" already exists`.
+  If two operators are configured to manage the same namespace, then their behavior is undefined but it is likely that the second operator installation will deploy a `FAILED` Helm release and generate an error similar to `Error: release op2 failed: rolebindings.rbac.authorization.k8s.io "weblogic-operator-rolebinding-namespace" already exists`.
 - For more information about ensuring an operator has permission to manage a namespace,